nashville-software-school/bangazon-inc/book-4-bangazon/chapters/ASPNET_IDENTITY_INTRO.md

 ### ApplicationUser

-Identity Framework provides a default `IdentityUser` class to represent user that authenticate with your system, but it only captures user name and password.
+Identity Framework provides a default `IdentityUser` class to represent the user that authenticate with your system, but it only captures user name and password.
 If you want to capture more information, you need to define a custom type that inherits from that type.

 In the class below, you extend the `IdentityUser` so that you can also capture the following information and store it in the `AspNetUsers` table in the database.